vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onUserProfileUpdated(UserProfileUpdatedEvent userProfileUpdatedEvent) {
 	// A UserProfileUpdatedEvent contains the following:
-	// userProfile = the user's profile from the logged in provider
+	// UserProfile = the user's profile from the logged in provider

 	// ... your game specific implementation here ...
 }